groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/digital/xlsm.en.md

 breadcrumb: Put Digital signature on Xlsm for Java

 ############################# Head ############################
-head_title: "Adding Digital signatures in Xlsm file with Java"
+head_title: "Adding Digital signatures to Xlsm file with Java"
 head_description: "Put Digital Signature on Xlsm file for Java using a few lines of code.
-Use the GroupDocs Document Signature API to sign dozens file formats."
+Use the GroupDocs Document Signature API to sign dozens of file formats."

 ############################# Header ############################
 title: "Sign Xlsm files with Digital signatures in Java"